CodeYourFuture/immersive-go-course/http-auth/README.md

 The main library you'll be working with is built-in to Go: `net/http`.
 Import it for use: `import "net/http"`.

-Here's a basic server that you'll build from:
+Here's a basic server that we will build from:

 ```go
 package main